 tealium_library_nameequals (Custom Value) "Android"

-Read more about Creating Streams.
+Read more about creating event feeds.